munzekm/MegaMunzek/content/ember.md

 on.

-[Cogitate Tool](https://github.com/GatorCogitate/cogitate_tool) This is a open source tool where you can manage the level of contributions within a group.
+[Cogitate Tool](https://github.com/GatorCogitate/cogitate_tool) This is a open source tool where you can manage the level of constructions within a group.
 Cogitate tool will generate a score for the user based on:
 Number of lines added or deleted
 Pull Requests